kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     ```

     > **NOTE:** If you have a Service Instance created earlier, remember to change `spec.instanceRef.name` to your Service Instance name.

+    > **NOTE:** You can use existing Service Binding and go to 6 point, but good practice is creating Service Binding per application.

 5. Check if the Service Binding was created successfully by checking that last of conditions is `Ready True`: